- Vaginal atrophy occurs due to a drop in estrogen levels.

 - You may also be able to use over-the-counter products to treat symptoms of vaginal atrophy.

 Many women experience vaginal atrophy during and after menopause.
 This condition, also sometimes called vulvovaginal atrophy (VVA), causes vaginal:

 VVA occurs when estrogen levels drop, as they do around the time a woman begins menopause.
 When estrogen levels fall, the symptoms of VVA may become more severe.

-Atrophy may also cause pain during intercourse and urinary problems.
-These problems may include:
+Atrophy may also cause urinary problems and pain during intercourse.
+Urinary problems may include: